raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 The implicit state solution using iterators is compact and does not rely on external libraries or engines.
 On the other hand, it is not nearly as elegant.

-> Starting from the most abstract principles is a good way to relearn something, but a bad way to learn something.—Paul Graham
+> "Starting from the most abstract principles is a good way to relearn something, but a bad way to learn something."
+>
+> --Paul Graham

 But these are small learnings.
 There's a bigger one here that is tangental to the actual computer science.
 This problem is often given as a test during job interviews.
-Is it a good one?
+Is it a good test?

+---

+### is balanced parentheses a good interview question?

 We went from first principles to code in this essay.
 That is unrealistic for any normal human under the time pressure of an interview.
 Universities don't even ask you to do this in exams.
 Instead, they give problems like this as homework exercises, and then after you have worked them out for yourself, a test is given to see if you figured out the answers.